Easzymcz/SirinariaCampaign/docs/AdventureLog/2-ThingsThatGoWellWithGoblins.md

 ---
-title: Chapter 2 Things That Go Well With Goblins
+title: Things That Go Well With Goblins
-prev: /AdventureLog/1-AmateurNecromancy.html
+chapter: 2
-next: /AdventureLog/3-TravelingToGreegate.html
+layout: Post
 ---

 The players meet Hard Luck Ceonre and are informed that the individual goblin bands that infest the nearby woods are joining forces under the banner of a Hobgoblin.
 They must be stopped now before they become too much of a problem.